jack-the-coder/gocraft/README.md

 - [x] Persistent changed blocks
 - [x] Multiplayer support
+- [ ] Seedable terrain generation
 - [ ] Ambient Occlusion support

 ## Implementation Details

 Many implementations is inspired by https://github.com/fogleman/Craft, thanks for Fogleman's good work!

-Multiplayer is implementated used a duplex rpc call, client can call server to update blocks or fetch chunks, server can also push changes to clients.
+Multiplayer is implementated used a duplex RPC call: client can call server to update blocks or fetch chunks, server can also push changes to clients.